Visual Tools

 Create printable worksheets using the NPPPN sequence to teach categorical concepts.
 Help students distinguish between examples and non-examples with research-backed design principles.

-The Learning Science Behind Concrete Examples
+The Learning Science

 Concrete examples instruction using the NPPPN sequence (Negative-Positive-Positive-Positive-Negative) is proven to improve categorical concept learning.
 The setup, difference, and sameness principles reduce cognitive load and clarify concept boundaries.